How long can a deer sit before being processed

 The age and condition of the deer at the time of harvest can influence the optimal duration for it to sit before processing.
 Younger deer tend to have more tender and flavorful meat, which can withstand longer durations without processing.
 Conversely, older deer or those with pre-existing health conditions may require more prompt processing to maintain the quality of the meat.

-See also How far is land o lakes from the beach
+See also How far is glendale arizona from las vegas nevada

 4. Personal preferences and intended preparation methods